 The Most Common Types of Tile to Use in or Around Your Home

 The many different types of tile can seem overwhelming when diving into a tiling project in your home.
 Whether it be a new floor, a kitchen backsplash, or shower tile, there’s no limit to the colors, patterns and textures you can create with tile.

 If you’ve never worked with tile before, you may be surprised by the many various kinds of tile shapes, sizes, and textures.
 Ceramic and porcelain tiles are the most popular, but there are also glass tiles, cement tiles, metal tiles, and stone tiles—to name just a few.

 Choosing the right tile for your project takes some patience, knowledge and experience to create a beautiful end-result.

-Our renowned tile company in Virginia created this guide to the 12 most common types of floor and wall tiles to ensure you’ll love your remodel for years to come!
+Our renowned tile company in Virginia created this guide to the 12 different types of floor and wall tiles to ensure you’ll love your remodel for years to come!

 1. Ceramic Tile